STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

 The different types of collar crimes include Blue-collar Crime, White-collar Crime, Red-collar Crime, Pink-collar Crime, Green-collar Crimes, grey-collar crime, and also gold-collar crime.
 Black-collar Crimes are usually covered up by members of the religion in order to protect the faith.

 by Michael Newton.
 "Michael Newton (born 1951) is an American author best known for his work on Don Pendleton's Mack Bolan series.

-Abstract: This article reconsiders the way in which the State deals with the suppression or concealment of crimes, particularly child sexual abuse, by members of institutions such as churches.
-There are legal mechanisms available to bring such prosecutions and yet they are not being utilized.
-The article deconstructs the three major justifications underpinning the legislative provisions.
+Abstract: The article deconstructs the three major justifications underpinning the legislative provisions.
 These justifications overlap, but can be isolated under the following headings: history, freedom of religion, and spiritual considerations.
 I argue that interpretation of section 316 (4) of the Crimes Act 1900 should, at a minimum, be confined to the scope of the religious confession privilege in section 217 of the Evidence Act 1995.
 Further, I argue that the justifications underpinning the legislative scheme and the assumptions they are based on are untenable in a secular society.